HarshCasper/Rotten-Scripts/Python/Strong_Password_Detection/README.md

 ## Strong Password Detection

-The password is strong if it satisfies the following condtions:
+The password is strong if it satisfies the following conditions:

 1) length of the entered password should be not be greater than 15
 2) The entered password should have at least one numeral